sergiovision/FinCore/README.md

 SQLite database located in `/DB` folder.
 By default SQLite DB file used, but MySQL also supported, you can switch to MySQL in `/FinCore/appSettings.json` file.

-Open `xtrade_empty.sqlite` file in any DB editor that works with SQLite ( like Navicat ).
+Open `fincore_empty.sqlite` file in any DB editor that works with SQLite ( like Navicat ).

 Open Settings screen and set the following variables